bgd-labs/aave-proposals-v3/src/20231208_Multi_TreasuryManagementPolygonV2ToV3Migration/TreasuryManagementPolygonV2ToV3Migration.md

 ## Simple Summary

-This AIP will migrate all the DAOs assets (except BAL, CRV & LINK) held on Polygon v2 to Polygon v3.
+This AIP will migrate all the DAOs assets (except BAL & CRV) held on Polygon v2 to Polygon v3.

 ## Motivation